cifanip/high-performance-computing/cases/02_american_put_options/index.md

 Up to $N_u=25$ there is negligible overhead compared to $N_u=1$, with a computational time of about $6 \cdot 10^{-3}$ seconds.
 An approximately linear increase is observed from that point onward, with a computational time of about $2.5 \cdot 10^{-2}$ seconds at $N_u=200$.

 This is only a demonstration of what one can achieve by combining mathematics and parallel computing.
-Fine tuning, better hardware optimization, etc., will improve the timing shown in Fig. 2, but the latter provides the order of magnitude for this kind of application.
+Fine tuning, better hardware utilization, etc., will improve the timing shown in Fig. 2, but the latter provides the order of magnitude for this kind of application.

 [^1]: Calogero, S., 2019.
 Stochastic Calculus Financial Derivatives and PDE’s.
 Lecture notes for the course MMA711 at Chalmers University of Technology.